The Wonderful Ice Cream Suit: Cast

-Background and release
+Production

 The story's life and inspiration comes from Ray Bradbury's 1958 Saturday Evening Post short story "The Magic White Suit".
 The story was later renamed "The Wonderful Ice Cream Suit" and was adapted into a short play published in The Wonderful Ice Cream Suit and Other Plays (ISBN 0-552-67297-1), a 1972 collection of three plays by Ray Bradbury: The Wonderful Ice Cream Suit, The Veldt, and To the Chicago Abyss.
 All are adaptations from short stories of the same names.
+Bradbury stated the idea for the story came from his adolescence growing up in the 1930s as until 18 or 19 years old he would wear clothes from his father or older brothers due to his family being on government relief and actually wore the suit his uncle was killed in, complete with bullet holes, to his graduation from Los Angeles High School.
+Once Bradbury earned his own money, the first thing he did was buy some clothes for himself.
+During his time living in a Los Angeles tenement in the 1940s, Bradbury noticed friends who go back-and-forth across the border to Mexico would borrow clothes from each other as well as pool their resources to buy clothes together.

-The story has gone on to see numerous incarnations as a television drama, a stage musical, and play.
+The story has gone on to see numerous incarnations as a television drama, a stage musical, and play (the latter two Bradbury himself had written).
 The first screen adaptation of The Wonderful Ice Cream Suit was a television version broadcast.
 A Los Angeles production of the play featured the debut of actor F. Murray Abraham.